kaaveland/advent-of-code-rs/README.md

 For year 2022, the focus was mostly to get familiar with Rust and the stdlib.
 There's a variety of error handling, from none at all to matching against `Option`s or `Result`s to using the `?` operator with `anyhow::Result`.
-For year 2021 and earlier, I wanted to write code that performs well.

 Progress
 ==

-- 2023: WIP
+These runtimes are for all the puzzles in each year, ran with `hyperfine -N --warmup 20`.

+- 2023: ✅ Time (mean ± σ):     245.5 ms ±   9.5 ms
 - 2022: ✅ Time (mean ± σ):     177.2 ms ±   4.0 ms
 - 2021: ✅ Time (mean ± σ):     101.0 ms ±   2.8 ms
 - 2020: ✅ Time (mean ± σ):     601.8 ms ±  10.7 ms